The Project Management Course for healthcare AND SOCIAL SERVICES

 Overall – managing the uncertainty of these many issues…and more!

 Today's Health Care environment demands that managers have formal project management training.
 This course plus workshop is vital for:

-- Health and Social Services Professionals involved in or leading projects
+- Allied Health and Social Services professionals involved in or managing projects

 - Executive Directors